 To Make the Isobeyaki

-My family's version with cheese: Cut 2 slices cheese in half.
-Fold them in thirds.
+My family's version with cheese (optional): Cut 2 slices cheese in half.
+Fold each piece in thirds.

-Use your hand to press down and flatten the puffed mochi.
+Press down and flatten the puffed mochi with your hand.
 Then, roll it in the sweet soy sauce to coat completely.
-Then, pull apart the mochi to extend it.
+Now, pull the mochi apart to extend it.

 Place the cheese inside and fold the mochi over it to cover.
-Wrap it with nori (dried laver seaweed).
+Wrap each piece with two slices of ajitsuke nori (dried laver seaweed).

 To Serve